 For me, taste matters when it comes to coffee.
 It’s not just about the caffeine buzz (I drink decaf these days anyway).
 It’s about enjoying the flavor, so I make sure that what I add to my coffee is just as high quality as the coffee itself.

 A great quality coconut milk can make coffee taste pretty awesome, so I whipped up some homemade Vanilla Coffee Creamer made with just a few ingredients and canned coconut cream.
-This coffee creamer is keto friendly, paleo, dairy free, vegan, all natural, has only 4 ingredients, and can be made in 5 minutes.

-For this recipe, I used a canned coconut cream (not to be confused with cream of coconut, which is sweetened), but you if you don’t have access to canned coconut cream, you can use a can of coconut milk that has separated and use the solid cream at the top of the can.
+For this recipe, I used canned coconut cream (not to be confused with cream of coconut, which is sweetened), but if you don’t have access to canned coconut cream, you can use a can of coconut milk that has separated and use the solid cream at the top of the can.

-I like blending the cream and water (or non dairy milk if you choose) because it lets me adjust the thickness of the creamer, but if you’re in a hurry you can just use full-fat canned coconut milk that hasn’t separated and add your vanilla and stevia drops to it.
+I like blending the cream and water (or non-dairy milk if you choose) because it lets me adjust the thickness of the creamer, but if you’re in a hurry you can just use full-fat canned coconut milk that hasn’t separated and add your vanilla and stevia drops to it.
 It just might not be as thick as you like.

 Why make your own coffee creamer?